Synthesis of Computable Regular Functions of Infinite Words: Computability versus Continuity

-The converse direction is less trivial.
+$\Leftarrow$) The converse direction is less trivial and makes use of the reg-preserving assumption.
 Suppose that $f$ is continuous.
-We design the machine $M_f$, represented as Algorithm~\ref{algo:out}, which is shown to compute $f$.
-This machine processes longer and longer prefixes $x[{:}i]$ of its input $x$ (for loop at line 2), and tests (line 3) whether a symbol $\gamma$ can be safely appended to the output.
-This is the case if for any accepting continuation $x'$ of $x[{:}i]$, i.e. $y = x[{:}i]x'\in \dom{f}$, the word $\textsf{out}.\gamma$, where $\textsf{out}$ is the output produced so far, is a prefix of $f(y)$.
-Since $f(y)$ is infinite, this is equivalent to saying there is no mismatch between $f(y)$ and $\textsf{out}.\gamma$.
-Since $f$ is continuous, it can be shown that infinitely often the test at line 3 holds true and since $\textsf{out}$ is invariantly a prefix of $f(x)$, we get the result.
-If $f$ is given by a \twoDFTpla{}, we show that the test at line 3, which we call in the following the \emph{mismatch problem} is decidable (Lemma~\ref{lem:mis} below), concluding the proof.
-See Appendix \ref{app:thm:cc} for details. \end{proof}
+We design the machine $M$, represented as Algorithm~\ref{algo:out}, which is shown to compute $f$.
+This machine processes longer and longer prefixes $x[{\colon}i]$ of its input $x$ (for loop at line 2), and tests (line 4) whether a symbol $\gamma$ can be safely appended to the output.
+The test ensures that the invariant $\textsf{out}\preceq f(x)$ is preserved at any point.
+Moreover, the continuity of $f$ at $x$ ensures that $\textsf{out}$ is updated infinitely often.
+The only thing left to obtain computability is that the test of line 4 is decidable.
+Let $u$ and $v$ be two words, deciding $f( {\uparrow}u)\subseteq {\uparrow} v$ is equivalent to deciding if $\dom{f}\cap {\uparrow} u \subseteq f^{-1}({\uparrow} v)$.
+These sets are effectively regular since $u,v$ are given and $f$ is effectively reg-preserving, and $\dom{f}=f^{-1}(\Gamma^\omega)$.
+Since the constructions are effective, and the languages are regular, the inclusion is decidable.